DreamHost Review (2022)Can You Trust Their Shared Hosting?

 VPS

 You can imagine a Virtual Private Server (VPS plans) as a shared hosting server that has been divided into smaller servers.
 This means that you can configure it to your needs.
-Therefore, your website will be hosted independently from other clients’ - the resources aren’t shared either.
-VPS hosting plans at DreamHost start at $13.75 a month and can go all the way up to $110 a month.
+Therefore, your website will be hosted independently of other clients’ - the resources aren’t shared either.
+VPS hosting plans at DreamHost start at $15.99 a month on renewal and can go all the way up to $114 a month.

 Dedicated Hosting